 - It is nice enough to feed a guest; I will make the pork with beans this weekend and add the famous Columbia Restaurant, 1905 salad, and a loaf of Cuban bread.
 If you have a crowd (someday after the pandemic is done), It is easy to make two of these tenderloins.

-- Use the Cuban oregano; when cooked, it’s sharp taste becomes remarkably mellow.
+- Use the Cuban oregano; when cooked, its sharp taste becomes remarkably mellow.

 The Columbia, founded in Tampa, FL’s Latin Quarter, Ybor City, is Florida’s oldest restaurant.
 There are five restaurants, three in beautiful historic locations, and two cafes.
 If you come to Florida this winter, check their website.
 Here is the salad recipe.
+Try them together.

 Grilled Chicken Thighs With Cuban Oregano